Maitake Mushroom Tincture Dual Extraction

 [tab name="Overview"]

 Like other polypores, Maitake contains polysaccharides that stimulate the immune system.
-As well as being identified to enhance the immune system, research has also indicated that whole Maitake has the ability to regulate blood pressure, glucose, insulin, and both serum and liver lipids, such as cholesterol, triglycerides, and phospholipids, and may also be useful for weight loss.
+As well as being identified to enhance the immune system, research has also indicated that whole Maitake may regulate blood pressure, glucose, insulin, and both serum and liver lipids, such as cholesterol, triglycerides, and phospholipids.
 One active constituent in Maitake for enhancing the immune activity was identified in the late 1980s as a protein-bound beta-glucan compound.

 [tab name="Use / Dosage"]